 Macular Drusen

 Macular drusen are one of the first symptoms of age related macular degeneration (AMD).
+Drusen are small, yellow deposits that accumulate in the macula, which is the part of the retina responsible for sharp, central vision.

-Drusen are small, yellow deposits in the macula that are often found in those 60 and older.
-These small deposits can be seen by your eye care professional during a dilated eye exam.
+Drusen are composed of cellular waste products and can be seen by your eye care professional during an eye examination as small yellow spots.
 This is what they look like.

-macular degeneration picture, drusen, macular drusen
+macular drusen

 When there is an increase in the size or number of drusen a person's risk of developing either advanced dry AMD or wet AMD increases.